-The SparkFun Logomatic v2 takes everything we learned with multiple logging projects over the years and boils it down to an easy to use device, that is now more adaptable than ever!
+The SparkFun Logomatic v2 takes everything we learned with logging analog or serial data from your projects over the years and boils it down to an easy to use device, that is now more adaptable than ever!
 Version 2 incorporates the LPC2148 with microUSB, battery charging, FAT32 formatting, and microSD support.
 This allows us to use the SparkFun LPC2148 USB bootloader for even easier and faster modification of the firmware.
 No programmer required!

 The Logomatic v2 uses a USB mass storage stack to appear under any operating system as a flash drive.
 Logs are created in FAT32 format on the microSD media and can be downloaded quickly over a USB connection by dragging and dropping the text files from the device.
 The microSD card can also be removed and inserted into a card reader to download the logs.